jlam55555/veikk-linux-driver/README.md

+**Note: v3 is in the works!
+See the v3-alpha branch if you'd like to help test or contribute.**

 # VEIKK Linux Driver
 A driver for [VEIKK][0]-brand digitizers/drawing tablets using the `usbhid` API.
 Configuration options are exposed in sysfs and configurable with an associated